logicnow/BlueSky/README.md

 docker rm -f BlueSky
 ```

-Then just issue your `docker run` command you originally used to build your specific container!
+Then just issue the `docker run` command you originally used to build your specific container!
 ```
-docker run -d --name bluesky .....
+docker run -d --name bluesky <the rest of your arguments...> sphen/bluesky
 ```

 ### Troubleshooting